FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 3/24/2021 - Added 80-Point Autonomous for Four Stack and Updated 83-Point Autonomous for One Stack.
 Also, Augmented Mecanum Drive Functions for TeleOp.
 Also, Updated Automatic Powershot System to Hit All Powershots more Consistently.
 Finally, Cleaned Up Project Structure and Comments.

+- 5/2/2021 - Reset Autonomous and Made Software Consistent for the Next Season and New Programmers Next Season.